MicrosoftDocs/learn/learn-pr/wwl-sci/plan-implement-privileged-access/includes/2-define-strategy-for-administrative-users.md

 Set the reviewers to **Members (self)**.
 All users in the role will receive an email asking them to confirm that they need the access.
 Also, turn on **Require reason on approval** in the advanced settings so that users must state why they need the role.
 Based on this information, you can remove users from unnecessary roles or delegate them to more granular administrator roles.

 Access reviews rely on emails to notify people to review their access to the roles.
-If you have privileged accounts that don’t have emails linked, be sure to populate the secondary email field on those accounts.
+If you've privileged accounts that don’t have emails linked, be sure to populate the secondary email field on those accounts.

 ### Plan Azure resource role delegation